jonmikeli/azureiotdevicesimulator5-dps/README.md

 > NOTE
 >
-> The device id may be provided through an environment variable too.
+> With symmetric key authentication type, the `device id` can be set through an environment variable too.
 This allows easier scripted provisioning scenarios (ex: loop to create a set of simulated devices).
+With X509 certificates, the `device id` is inside the certificate.

 > NOTE 2
 >